-WILKES-BARRE — Classes will continue as usual for Coughlin High School students while construction crews further evaluate structural concerns inside and outside their building on North Washington Street.
+WILKES-BARRE — School will continue as usual for Coughlin High School students while construction crews further evaluate structural concerns inside and outside the building.

 Wilkes-Barre Area School District Superintendent Bernard Prevuznak said Sunday that a safety fence, which was set up Saturday morning that blocks the school’s Union Street entrance and the main entrance along North Washington Street, is to remain in place for most of the week as a precautionary measure.